fubar2/flaskdashboard/README.md

 flower.

 There are regular automated watering events lasting about a minute when all 3 plant weights rise rapidly 6, then 4 times a day.
-All plots suddenly go up and reach a peak, then between waterings, the weights all decline at a steady rate, some faster than others as the plants transpirate.
+All plots suddenly go up and reach a peak, then between waterings, the weights all decline at a steady rate, some faster than others as the plants transpire.
 There's almost no evaporation as everything is covered against fungus gnats.
 During periods of darkness, the watering events continue, but after each rise, the rate of fall is much lower in all 3 pots.
 That's to be expected since transpiration is decreased I believe.